yhliu7458/SeleCom/README.md

 # SeleCom

-This is the official implementation for the Full Paper: **Rethinking Soft Compression in Retrieval-Augmented Generation: A Query-Conditioned Selector Perspective**
+This is the official implementation for the WWW2026 Paper: **Rethinking Soft Compression in Retrieval-Augmented Generation: A Query-Conditioned Selector Perspective**

 <img src="figures/introduction.png" width=50%></img>